apanasyu/WikiData/README.md

+This page designed to show how to utilize WikiData to gain additional data related to Twitter or other social media accounts.
+We are using both SPARQL queries and Wikidata json.bz2 dumps (we are working with WikiData without any external libraries so as to illustrate how this can be done directly).
+The extracted info is stored in MongoDB.
+We are utilizing the country that the Twitter user is associated with to compare against top 100 users per country from SocialBakers.com (which were collected around 2018 timeframe).

 # Social Media Types
 We are focussing on Twitter because it is the most popular.
 See file SPARQLQueryDirectly.py function recordSocialSiteInfo():
 All of the Wikidata Property IDs can be found via query: query ?item wdt:P31 wd:Q105388954